 When is The Handmaid’s Tale Season 2 released?

-Production for the show began in September, and Hulu have since confirmed that the show will return in April 2018.
+Production for the show began in September, and Hulu have since confirmed that the show will return in the US on April 25 2018.

 Where will The Handmaid’s Tale Season 2 be shown in the UK?

 It’s been confirmed that the new episodes will be shown on Channel 4, though whether it’ll be shown closer to the US dates in currently unknown.

 Is there a trailer for the The Handmaid’s Tale Season 2?